petepritch/petepritch/README.md

 ### Hi.
 I'm Pete 👋

 - 🌱 I’m currently pursuing a **Master's in Applied Statistics** at the **University of Michigan**
-- 🔭 I’m currently taking courses in Statistical Inference, Multivariate Analysis, and Time Series Modeling
+- 🔭 I’m currently taking courses in Reinforcement Learning, Numerical Mothods, and Bayesian Modeling
 - 👯 I’m egineering analytics platforms for NASA's Glenn, Ames, and Langley Research Centers
 - 😄 Pronouns: he/him/his